F1 News, Reports and Race Results

 Russell was candid about his frustrations with the W15's lack of consistency, drawing a stark comparison to the porpoising struggles suffered by Mercedes in 2022.

-"I think in 2022, in the sort of porpoising era, without doubt that was far more unpleasant," Russell explained.
+"I think in 2022, in the sort of porpoising era, without a doubt that was far more unpleasant," Russell explained.

-"But because of the nature of those cars, it was far harder to get close to the limit because you're literally jumping around every single corner, and you knew that it was going to bite you.
+"But because of the nature of those cars, it was far difficult to get close to the limit because you're literally jumping around every single corner, and you knew that it was going to bite you.

 "The problem we've got with this car at the moment is you think it's not going to bite you, and you can achieve a really great lap.
 And then suddenly nothing changes, or you feel nothing changes, and the following lap you lose all of that performance.